-The algosphere approach clearly distinguishes itself from any other approach to suffering because it is "first and foremost" concerned "both specifically and universally" with that topic.
-The algosphere approach deals with suffering first, with suffering itself, and with the whole of suffering.
-Thanks to these characteristics, the algosphere allows us to go beyond three kinds of shortcomings against which other approaches, for all their merits, are powerless when they deal with suffering.
+The algosphere idea enables an approach that clearly distinguishes itself from any other way of dealing with suffering because it is "first and foremost" concerned "both specifically and universally" with that topic.
+The algospheric approach deals with suffering itself, with suffering first, and with the whole of suffering.
+Thanks to these characteristics, this approach allows us to go beyond three kinds of shortcomings against which other approaches, for all their merits, are powerless when they deal with suffering.

 1- First, other approaches are inappropriate or inadequate insofar as their specific object of concern is not suffering itself, as such, per se.
-Only the algosphere allows us to acknowledge the particular reality of suffering, in all its guises.
+Only the algospheric approach allows us to acknowledge the particular reality of suffering, in all its guises.

 2- Next, other approaches are deficient or incomplete insofar as none of them deals in principle with everything that concerns suffering, physical or mental, human or animal.
 Only the algosphere includes within a common conceptual framework all forms of suffering, all causes, all remedies, all elements of the topic.
 If our goal is to understand and resolve the problems that the existence of suffering entails, these problems must be tackled not only one-by-one, or in narrowly defined contexts, but also in their entirety, in spite of the intimidating scale and complexity that this approach may represent.

 3- Lastly, other fields of interest are misleading or inconsistent in the sense that when they deal with suffering, they always do so only in relation to their own specific topic of interest.
 There are countless people or groups who say that their concern is suffering, but in reality all of them are focused on concerns which are not suffering as such but rather, for instance, illness or hunger or injustice.
 Thus suffering has never until now been the first and only specific topic of interest for anybody and therefore, per se, it has been awfully neglected.
-From the perspective of the algosphere, all that is not first-and-foremost focused on knowledge and action about suffering represents a diversion, a deviation from what should be the primary and overriding interest.
+From the perspective of the algospheric approach, all that is not first-and-foremost focused on knowledge and action about suffering represents a diversion, a deviation from what should be the primary and overriding interest.